limcaroline/travel-world/README.md

 ### Future Enhancements
 - Add-ons (rental vehicle, insurance, airport shuttle, etc.)
   - includes List of available add-ons with relevant information
-- As a user, I want the option to include add-ons such as a rental vehicle for convenience.
-  - A list of add-ons for the selected city will be available with relevant details such as description, price, and discount offered.